 Different Eating Habits and Culture Around the World

-Learning about food also challenges us to consider different ways of living.
-Almost every rule that we consider essential, probably somewhere in the world, is done entirely differently.
+Learning about food also challenges us to consider diverse ways of living.
+Almost every rule that we consider essential, somewhere in the world, is done entirely differently.

 - Food is a fascinating way to learn about history and culture.
 In recent years there has been a spate of books that talk about the origins and dispersion of different foods.
 I have read books about vanilla, coffee, cod, chocolate, and sugar.
 Learning about these foods can provide a background to your travels, particularly if you are going to visit the origin of a particular ingredient.
 (Mexico is home to chocolate, corn, and vanilla.
 Ethiopia is the origin of coffee.
 Potatoes come from Peru).